British Federation of Women Graduates: Scholarships

 Since 1912, BFUW/BFWG has given scholarships to assist women in academia.
 Caroline Spurgeon was the first recipient and she was followed by many notable women, including Ursula Dronke, Philippa Foot, Christine Hamill and Eila Campbell.
 Now the BFWG Scholarship Fund annually gives scholarships to outstanding women in their final year of a PhD who are registered at a British University.
 In 1992, BFWG sold Crosby Hall and set up the BFWG Charitable Foundation, known as Funds for Women Graduates (FfWG), which gives grants to postgraduate women at British universities who are in financial need.

 International Federation of University Women

 In 1919, Caroline Spurgeon and Rose Sidgwick from BFUW and Virginia Gildersleeve, Dean of Barnard College and a representative of the American Association of Collegiate Alumnae, were instrumental in setting up the International Federation of University Women (IFUW).
-BFWG is still a vital part of IFUW and BFUW/BFWG members have served on its Board.
-Through its affiliation to IFUW, BFWG has consultative status at the UN; supports development in other affiliates by contributions to the IFUW Bina Roy Partners in Development programmes; and helps displaced women graduates via the Hegg-Hoffet Fund.
+BFWG is still a vital part of IFUW, now Graduate Women International (GWI) and BFUW/BFWG members have served on its Board.
+Through its affiliation to GWI BFWG has consultative status at the UN; supports development in other affiliates by contributions to the GWI Bina Roy Partners in Development programmes; and helps displaced women graduates via the Hegg-Hoffet Fund.